krislee/portfolio/project-worksheet copy.md

 1. Have a clickable icon that will redirect to homepage on every html pages
 2. Make navigation menu
-o	Make new HTML/CSS/JS files for About o	Make new HTML/CSS/JS files for Projects (refer to Make Projects Page) o	Make new HTML/CSS/JS files for Contact Me o	Make the About, Projects, Contact Me text link to their own HTML pages (will open in the same window)
+* Make new HTML/CSS/JS files for About
+* Make new HTML/CSS/JS files for Projects (refer to Make Projects Page)
+* Make new HTML/CSS/JS files for Contact Me
+* Make the About, Projects, Contact Me text link to their own HTML pages (will open in the same window)
-3. Make the hamburger icon for navigation menu o	Make it click and navigation menu drop down in mobile
+3. Make the hamburger icon for navigation menu
+* Make it click and navigation menu drop down in mobile
-4. Create a 1x2 CSS Grid for a 2-sentence blurb about me on the left and a picture on the left o	Blurb will be in flexbox
+4. Create a 1x2 CSS Grid for a 2-sentence blurb about me on the left and a picture on the left
+* Blurb will be in flexbox
 5. Create 2x2 CSS Grid to showcase 2 projects
 o	Create 2 flexboxes for the descriptions of the projects
 6. Make a LinkedIn icon on the bottom right corner